-Students may fulfill entry-level college course requirements via the completion of a WEMOCO course.
+Students may fulfill entry-level college course requirements via the completion of a WEMOCO program.
 Individual colleges determine these arrangements and will individually assess students’ ability to take advantage of this option at the time of acceptance and enrollment in their program.

 Career and Technical Education Certificates